2008 United States House of Representatives elections in New Jersey: Declined

-Incumbent Democrat Rob Andrews, in a surprise move on April 2, 2008, announced that he would be challenging incumbent Sen. Frank Lautenberg in the Democratic primary in June.
-His House seat, which is reliably Democratic (CPVI: D+14), thus became an open seat.
-The filing deadline for primary candidates was April 7, leaving only a few days for candidates to declare.
+Incumbent Democrat Rob Andrews, in a surprise move on April 2, 2008, announced that he would challenge incumbent United States Senator Frank Lautenberg in the June primary.
+His House seat, which was reliably Democratic (CPVI D+14), thus became an open seat.
+However, the filing deadline for primary candidates was April 7, leaving only a few days for candidates to declare.
+As a result, Andrews's wife Camille, who had the organizational support of all three county parties within the district, was the lone candidate to join the race following his withdrawal.

-Andrews' wife, Camille Andrews, won the Democratic primary for his seat in the House, while Andrews himself was beaten by Lautenberg in the Senate primary.
-After this defeat, Rob Andrews decided to run for re-election to his House seat; Camille withdrew her candidacy on September 3, and Rob Andrews announced that on September 4 that he would take her place as the Democratic candidate.
-He maintained that his wife had not been merely a placeholder candidate and said that he had only decided to run for re-election a week before he announced it; according to Andrews, his change of heart was a result of personal reflection.